OpenTreeOfLife/germinator/new_synthetic_tree.md

 The steps to build and deploy a new version of the synthetic tree are:

-1. Build a new synthetic tree using [propinquity](https://github.com/OpenTreeOfLife/propinquity) and crate the tarballs for download.
+1. Build a new synthetic tree using [propinquity](https://github.com/OpenTreeOfLife/propinquity) and create the tarballs for download.
 * Load the synthetic tree into a neo4j database using code in [treemachine](https://github.com/OpenTreeOfLife/treemachine)
 * Deploy the database to development (devapi) using scripts in [germinator](https://github.com/OpenTreeOfLife/germinator).
-* Manually create the release notes, update the synthesis statistics file, and upload tarballs for download
+* Manually create the release notes, update the synthesis statistics file, upload tarballs for download
 * Update the conflict service to use the new synthetic tree
 * Deploy to production